-Why Don’t We Have a COVID Vaccine for Pets?
+Why don’t we have a COVID vaccine for pets?

 “A vaccine is quite unlikely, I think, for dogs and cats,” Dr. Will Sander, a veterinarian at the University of Illinois Urbana-Champaign, said.
 “The risk of disease spread and illness in pets is so low that any vaccine would not be worth giving.”

-A Positive Pomeranian
+A positive Pomeranian

 In February 2020, a woman in Hong Kong was diagnosed with COVID-19.
 Two other people in her home soon tested positive for the virus, as did one unexpected member of the household: an elderly Pomeranian.
 The 17-year-old dog was the first pet known to catch the virus.